wangziqi2013/wangziqi2013.github.io/_posts/2018-06-18-v-way-cache.markdown

 Eviction decisions are made based on global replacement algorithm, which maximizes the opportunity that a "bad" block is evicted.
 We describe the operations in detail in the next few sections.

+Prior work focuses on increasing the associativity of L1 cache dynamically by using a small and fully associative cache called the "Victim Cache".
+Blocks evicted from the L1 cache is stored in the victim cache.
+On memory operations, both the L1 cache and the victim cache is searched.
+If the L1 cache misses but there is a hit in the victim cache, then the victim block is reloaded into L1, avoiding a relatively expensive search operation in the next level cache.
+Although the original